rdpoor/energyhorizons/doh_js/docs/core/packages.md

 }
 ```

-This data is merged into the global pod configuration and can be accessed via `Doh.Pod.get('package_name.key')`.
+This data is merged into the global pod configuration and can be accessed via `Doh.pod.key`.
+Placing your keys in a container is preferred.

 ### CLI Commands